casey/just/README.md

 }
 ```

-Which produce the following error when run:
+Which produces the following error when run:

 ```
 error: Call to function `error` failed: 123